exness/userver/scripts/docs/en/userver/grpc/server_middlewares.md

 2. If all `OnCallStart` succeed and `C::OnCallFinish` fails, `B::OnCallStart` and `A::OnCallStart` will be called and these hooks get an error status from `C::OnCallFinish`.
 3. If a handler returns an error, all `OnCallFinish` will be called.

-Errors from `PostRecvMessage` and `PreSendMessage` fail Call such an error from a handler ⇒ will be called `OnCallFinish` hooks.
+If there are errors in `PostRecvMessage`/`PreSendMessage` ⇒ RPC is failed ⇒ `OnCallFinish` hooks will be called.

 @anchor grpc_server_middlewares_order